Katsugachi/Solus-MS/README.md

 ## About
 - Launch all games in a new tab, full screen.
 - Tab Cloaking allows for disguising as anything
-- Reflection Cloaking additionally makes it difficult to see from an angle, while allowing the user to see behind them through the reflection in the screen.
+- Reflection Cloaking makes it difficult to see from an angle, allowing the user to see behind them through the reflection on their screen.
 - Clean, simple to use UI
 ## Details
 ![GitHub Repo Size](https://img.shields.io/github/repo-size/Katsugachi/Solus-MS) <br>